Daneil98/FORS/README.md

 This web-app allows authenticated and authorized users to access a system that recognizes faces from uploaded images and detect weapons (knives, guns, drones) in real time via connected camera feeds.
 It consists of the integration of a facial recognition model (InsightFace) and quantized weapon detection model (Custom trained YOLOV5n model) into a webapp.
 This webapp also allows for real time SMS notifications and automatic logging for recognized faces and detected weapons with screenshots for future review.

-The facial recognition & objection detection pipeline flowchart is https://github.com/Daneil98/FORS/blob/master/Facial%20recognition%20and%20weapon%20detection%20pipeline.png
+The facial recognition & objection detection pipeline flowchart is at https://github.com/Daneil98/FORS/blob/master/Facial%20recognition%20and%20weapon%20detection%20pipeline.png

-The Django model architecture diagram is https://github.com/Daneil98/FORS/blob/master/Django%20Model%20Architecture.png
+The Django System aAchitecture diagram is at https://github.com/Daneil98/FORS/blob/master/Django%20System%20Architecture.png

 The weapon detection model was trained to detect the following classes for more granular data, effective response and threat contextual analysis: